shakahl/db-diagram/README.md

 npm install @krobkrong/db-diagram@beta
 ```

-For more example on how to use it with VueJS, React ...etc see [examples](example)
+For more example on how to use it with VueJS, React, Angular ...etc see [examples](example)

 ### Using CDN